ckormanyos/real-time-cpp/examples/chapter06_01a/readme.md

 Examination of the map file can lead to insightful understanding of what objects get placed in which parts of the memory of a microcontroller project.
 How much memory do objects and subroutines require?
 Where are they located?
-These questions are answerde at least partly in the map file.
+Answers to these questions can often (at least partly) be found in the map file.

-The image of a memory map from example chapter06_01a for the 8-bit target shows us that the data objects mentioned above have, in fact, been _ROM_'ed.
+The partial image of a memory map file from example chapter06_01a for the 8-bit target shows us that the data objects mentioned above have, in fact, been _ROM_'ed.

 ![Objects in ROM](./images/romdata.jpg)